Vladimir-csp/uwsm/README.md

 ## Slices

+By default `wayland-session` launces WM service in `app.slice` and all processes spawned by WM will be part of `wayland-wm@${wm}.service` unit.
+This works, but is not an optimal solution.

+Systemd recommends running compositor in `session.slice` and apps as scoped units in `app.slice`.

-If your WM of choice is systemd-aware and supports launching apps explicitly scoped in app.slice, or if you prefixed all app commands launched by WM with:
+If your WM of choice is systemd-aware and supports launching apps explicitly scoped in `app.slice`, or if you prefixed all app commands launched by WM with:

     systemd-run --user -qG --scope --slice=app.slice

-then you can put WM in session.slice (as recommended by man systemd.special) by setting environment variable `UWSM_USE_SESSION_SLICE=true` during `unitgen` phase.
+then you can put WM in session.slice (as recommended by man systemd.special) by setting environment variable `UWSM_USE_SESSION_SLICE=true` during `unitgen` phase (export this in `profile` before `wayland-session` invocation).
 This will set `Slice=session.slice` for WM services.

+`wayland-session` also provides special nested slices with a dependency on `graphical-session.target`, so any apps placed there will be terminated before WM:

+- `app-graphical.slice`
+- `background-graphical.slice`
+- `session-graphical.slice`

+`app-*@autostart.service` and `xdg-desktop-portal-*.service` units are also modified to be started in `app-graphical.slice`.

-Example snippet for sway on how to explicitly put apps in app.slice, scoped:
+Example snippet for sway on how to explicitly put apps scoped in `app-graphical.slice`:

-    set $scoper exec systemd-run --user -qG --scope --slice=app.slice bindsym --to-code $mod+t exec $scoper foot
+    set $scoper exec systemd-run --user -qG --scope --slice=app-graphical.slice bindsym --to-code $mod+t exec $scoper foot
     bindsym --to-code $mod+r exec $scoper rofi -show drun